sroze/awesome-venturing/README.md

 - [Sentry](https://sentry.io).
 Know when your applications raise exceptions.
 Records the context to ease the debugging.
 - [OpenTracing](http://opentracing.io/).
 Collecting traces across (micro-)services.
+- [Snyk](https://snyk.io/).
+Find and fix vulnerabilities in your dependencies.

 ### Dashboards